MDAnalysis/mdanalysis/README.rst

 To set up a development environment and run the test suite you can use this guide_.
-If you are a new developer who would like to start contributing to MDAnalysis as a beginner, you can help increase our code coverage, the guides explain how to find uncovered code.
+If you are a new developer who would like to start contributing to MDAnalysis, you can help increase our code coverage, the guides explain how to find uncovered code.